Edexcel B GCSE Geography

 To develop an understanding of the scale of global inequality.
-Plus an in depth study of how one emerging country such as China is developing and the consequences for its people, environment and the country’s relationship with the wider world.
+Plus an in depth study of how one emerging country India is developing and the consequences for its people, environment and the country’s relationship with the wider world.

 Topic 3 Challenges of our urban world

 Over 50 % of all people now live in the world’s cities.
 What challenges does this present?
 An overview of the causes and challenges of rapid urbanisation across the world.
-Plus one in depth study of a megacity in a developing or emerging country, such as Mumbai, India.
+Plus one in depth study of a megacity in an emerging country: Mumbai, India.